PranitPatil03/z/docs/README.md

 - Every entity must be tenant-scoped and permission-checked server-side.

 ## Reading Order
+1. Read [14-multitenant-seed-login-checklist.md](14-multitenant-seed-login-checklist.md) to log in with seeded users and verify tenant-scoped data quickly.
-1. Read [10-frontend-readiness-review.md](10-frontend-readiness-review.md) for the go/no-go frontend status and start gate.
+2. Read [10-frontend-readiness-review.md](10-frontend-readiness-review.md) for the go/no-go frontend status and start gate.
-2. Read [11-frontend-execution-plan.md](11-frontend-execution-plan.md) for the detailed implementation plan.
+3. Read [11-frontend-execution-plan.md](11-frontend-execution-plan.md) for the detailed implementation plan.
-3. Read [12-frontend-reference-intake-checklist.md](12-frontend-reference-intake-checklist.md) and provide references.
+4. Read [12-frontend-reference-intake-checklist.md](12-frontend-reference-intake-checklist.md) and provide references.
-4. Read [13-frontend-module-wise-plan-and-progress.md](13-frontend-module-wise-plan-and-progress.md) for module-by-module execution and progress tracking.
+5. Read [13-frontend-module-wise-plan-and-progress.md](13-frontend-module-wise-plan-and-progress.md) for module-by-module execution and progress tracking.
-5. Read [08-backend-frontend-build-handbook.md](08-backend-frontend-build-handbook.md) for cross-team implementation workflow.
+6. Read [08-backend-frontend-build-handbook.md](08-backend-frontend-build-handbook.md) for cross-team implementation workflow.
-6. Read [09-api-integration-reference.md](09-api-integration-reference.md) for route and contract integration details.
+7. Read [09-api-integration-reference.md](09-api-integration-reference.md) for route and contract integration details.
-7. Read feature set to understand what to build.
+8. Read feature set to understand what to build.
-8. Read architecture design to understand how to build it safely.
+9. Read architecture design to understand how to build it safely.
-9. Read implementation blueprint to understand the exact tools and delivery path.
+10. Read implementation blueprint to understand the exact tools and delivery path.